DecoyGameDev/JangS100/README.md

-# Jangs100 is in the works...
-Please come back when 1.0.0 is out by watching this repsitory!
+# Jangs100

+V1 is now available for download!

+Jangs makes basic javascript algorithms and tasks so much easier!